 Office of D.C.
 Pensions is responsible for carrying out the Secretary of the Treasury's responsibility to fund and administer the District of Columbia Judges' Retirement Plan and the federal portion of the District of Columbia Police Officers and Firefighters', and Teachers' Retirement Plans.
-As of September 30, 2020, the District of Columbia Judicial Retirement and Survivors Annuity Fund, and the District of Columbia Federal Pension Fund held assets totaling \$4.1 billion.
-During FY 2020, \$777.5 million in benefit payments were processed for annuitants and beneficiaries, and refunds of employee contributions were made to former active employees or their beneficiaries.
+As of September 30, 2021, the District of Columbia Judicial Retirement and Survivors Annuity Fund, and the District of Columbia Federal Pension Fund held assets totaling \$4.2 billion.
+During FY 2021, \$792.7 million in benefit payments were processed for annuitants and beneficiaries, and refunds of employee contributions were made upon request to former active employees or their beneficiaries.

 The Office of D.C.
 Pensions continued to efficiently manage finances while making all benefit payments to annuitants on time.
-An independent public accounting firm rendered an unmodified opinion on the FY 2020 financial statements of the Office of D.C.
+An independent public accounting firm rendered an unmodified opinion on the FY 2021 financial statements of the Office of D.C.
 Pensions.
-This was accomplished through partnership with the District of Columbia Retirement Board, the Bureau of the Fiscal Service, and other Department of the Treasury and District entities.
+This was accomplished through partnership with the District of Columbia Retirement Board, the Bureau of the Fiscal Service, and other Department of the Treasury and District of Columbia entities.
 The Office of D.C.
 Pensions continues to assess the systems and processes for capturing and consolidating the financial and performance data presented within this Annual Report as reliable and complete.

 The Office of D.C.
 Pensions and our service providers and business partners continued to enhance the System to Administer Retirement (STAR), our pension/payroll system.
-Two significant enhancements will be implemented in FY 2021, which includes the automation of off-cycle payments in November 2020 and the introduction of annuitant self service in June 2021.
-In addition, significant program initiatives were executed this year: the Multi-Year Plan updated for FY 2021 - FY 2022; the Long-Term Business Planning project continued; and SharePoint, the Office document repository, upgraded to the 2016 version.
+In FY 2021, the Office of D.C.
+Pensions executed the automation of STAR off-cycle payments and STAR annuitant selfservice to a pilot group.
+Enhancements are planned in FY 2022, which include the development of a tracking tool for debt and due process cases, and expansion of the annuitant self-service portal to all annuitants.
+In addition, other significant initiatives were executed this year: SharePoint, the Office's document repository, was enhanced; and the Long-Term Business Planning project continued.

 The entire staff from the D.C.
-Pensions Program demonstrated great resilience during the COVID-19 global pandemic where the interruption changed the work environment.
-With little notice, staff shifted to a fully remote work environment requiring tremendous flexibility and communication.
+Pensions Program continued to demonstrate great resilience during the COVID-19 global pandemic where the interruption changed the work environment.
+The Office of D.C.
+Pensions staff continued to work in a remote work environment, which required tremendous flexibility and communication.
 With support from our service providers and business partners, the Office of D.C.
 Pensions continued to perform all program activities without interruption.
 The Office of D.C.
-Pensions continues to evaluate internal and external business processes to ensure the well-being of staff while exploring opportunities to enhance efficiency and effectiveness in a remote working environment.
+Pensions continues to evaluate internal and external business processes to ensure the well-being of staff while exploring opportunities to enhance efficiency and effectiveness.